lubusIN/wp-playground-generator/README.md

 ## Usage
 - Visit https://wp-playground-generator.pages.dev/
-- Config setting in sidebar and view the live preview
+- Config settings in sidebar and view the live preview
 - Copy url, embed code or download html to share

 ## Development